Why Google Isn’t Recommending Your Vancouver Wellness Clinic

 Are they active, relevant and credible right now?

-If your website and Google Business Profile doesn’t clearly answer these important questions, you won’t get shown, regardless of how dang pretty your website looks.
+If your website and Google Business Profile doesn’t clearly answer these important questions, you won’t get shown, regardless of how nice your website looks.

 It’s going to serve ranked results based on what Google determines is the best match.